 "A comprehensive linguistic analysis of a register requires consideration of a representative selection of linguistic features.
 Analyses of these register features are necessarily quantitative, because the associated register distinctions are based on differences in the relative distribution of linguistic features."

 (Douglas Biber, Dimensions of Register Variation: A Cross-Linguistic Comparison.
-Cambridge Univ.
-Press, 1995)
+Cambridge University Press, 1995)